jminuse/lammps-fix-parameterize/README.md

 		git push

-This will make your changes appear when other people use "git pull" later.
+This will make your changes appear to others when they use "git pull" later.